Traditional Publishing: How Fiction Writers Nab Book Deals & Get Published

 Roughly 6 to 8 weeks before publication, you’ll receive the first finalized copy of your book.
 Time to crack the champagne!

 Launch day arrives, and your book officially lands on the market.
 With any luck, your book will sell reasonably well and your agent and editor will express interest in representing and publishing more of your work.
 Congratulations, you’re officially a published author!

 Again, I want to repeat that this is just a general breakdown of a debut author’s typical path through the wild, wild west that is traditional publishing.
 Your own experience may end up varying greatly.

 Hopefully, however, this breakdown helped you gain a much better understanding of how traditional publishing typically works.
 For more information, check out a few of my favorite articles I discovered while researching:

 • How to Get Your Book Published: Jane Friedman

 • After You Sign the Publishing Contract: Randy Susan Meyers

-• What Happens After You Sign With a Literary Agent: Susan Yeager
+• What Happens After You Sign With a Literary Agent: Jackie Yeager

 • What Really Happens When You Land a Traditional Book Deal: Stephanie Chandler